gocodebox/lifterlms/.wordpress-org/readme/description.md

 + [Showcase][sho] — Check out these LMS websites using LifterLMS

-# **Join Our Growing Community**
+# **Join Our Growing Community of Course Builders, Membership Site Owners, and WordPress LMS Professionals**

 > When you download LifterLMS, you **join a thriving community** of education entrepreneurs, course creators, developers, LMS professionals, and WordPress enthusiasts.
 We’re one of the fastest growing open source eLearning communities online, and you are welcome here in our LMS community.

 If you’re interested in contributing to LifterLMS, head over to the [LifterLMS GitHub Repository][git] to find out how you can pitch in on the open source LMS software.

 Want to add a new language to LifterLMS?
 Swell!
 You can contribute language translations to the LMS at [translate.wordpress.org][translate].

-Also I'd like to invite you to the [LifterLMS VIP Facebook group][facebook] so you can check out what other LifterLMS users are up to and ask questions to the LMS website building community.
+Also I'd like to invite you to the [LifterLMS VIP Facebook group][facebook] so you can check out what other LifterLMS users and course creators are up to and ask questions to the LMS website building community.
 We also have an engaged [LifterLMS Slack community][slack] with live developer office hours if you would like to connect in Slack.

 **The mission of LifterLMS is to democratize education in the digital classroom.
 Our vision is to lift up others through education.**

 We invite you to **let us guide you to a successful training platform** through our WordPress LMS technology, course library, and support systems.
-We want you to avoid the common LMS site building mistakes, avoid the Software Frankenstein problem, and NOT waste any time bringing your LMS website to life.
+We want you to avoid the common online course & general LMS website building mistakes, avoid the Software Frankenstein problem, and NOT waste any time bringing your LMS website to life.

 > LifterLMS helps you **ACCELERATE**.